Did Brad Pitt Turn The Tables On Jennifer Aniston As Her Marriage Allegedly Nears Splitsville?

 You’ve heard the old saying “an eye for an eye” well, that’s not quite the gist of the story of what is reportedly going on with Jennifer Aniston and Brad Pitt, it’s more like a “shoulder for a shoulder.”
-A new and “exclusive” report today suggests that it is Jennifer Aniston needing some comforting this time around after the support she reportedly rendered to Brad during his split from Angelina Jolie.
+A new and exclusive report today suggests that it is Jennifer Aniston needing some comforting this time around after the support she reportedly rendered to Brad during his split from Angelina Jolie.

 Reports indicate the former husband and wife, who were once dubbed “America’s sweethearts,” are still offering support to one another during times of trouble, with Jen being the one who needs a shoulder to cry on today.
 According to the “exclusive” report from In Touch Weekly, Brad Pitt is giving Jen that shoulder as she attempts to struggle through her alleged rocky marriage with Justin Theroux.

-The reports that put the relationship of Jen and Justin as almost kaput are saturating the online world again, just as Kim Kardashian and Kayne West’s split is reported as an event coming in the near future, which is reported on Hollywood Life today.
+The reports that put the relationship of Jen and Justin as almost kaput are saturating the online world again, just as Kim Kardashian and Kanye West’s split is reported as an event coming in the near future, which is reported in Hollywood Life today.
 The reports are out there in full force today for both these two famous couples.

 Just by putting “Jennifer Aniston” in the Google News search box, articles conveying the news of Jennifer’s failing marriage emerge in several different languages.
 The same holds true for the other famous couple of Kardashian-West.